Dr. Carmen J Holmes works part-time in urgent care and developed The Physician Project, a collection of resources for physicians and by physicians.

 Why The Physician Project?

 This dual motive is at the heart of my business model: I genuinely want physicians to find support as much as I want physician coaches to reach more clients.
-I intend for both physician seekers and physician influencers to us THE PHYSICIAN PROJECT free of charge.
+I intend for both physician seekers and physician influencers to use THE PHYSICIAN PROJECT free of charge.
 No commission will be levied on influencers and no premium features will coerce money from seekers.
 Who pays, then?
 I plan for advertising to sustain the site.

 I considered becoming a coach but realized that I wanted a more macro approach.
 I admire the additional time and money that physician coaches have invested and the incredible impact that they make.
 What suits me is to be a virtual guide.
-I want to point curious physicians toward these fantastic coaches in an organized and interactive way.
+I aim to point curious physicians toward these fantastic coaches in an organized and interactive way.

 Website in beta

 In March 2020, I bought the domain and made my first attempts at designing the site.
-In 2021, I added the learn page which allows physician seekers to browse by category and topic.
-In 2022, I developed the share page which allows influencers to add themselves to The Physician Project.
-In 2023, I worked to allow influencers to update their own content and promote their events.
-As of 2024, I’m refining the website with the help of my beta users who I met through the Leverage and Growth Summits hosted by Dr. Peter Kim.
+In 2021, I added the LEARN page which allows physician seekers to browse by category and topic.
+In 2022, I developed the SHARE page which allows influencers to add themselves to The Physician Project.
+In 2023, I worked to allow influencers to update their own content and promote their own EVENTS.
+In 2024, I invited select influencers as my beta users.
+As of January 2025, I’m finishing the “Physician FAQs” feature where physician influencers can answer common concerns of physicians.

 We physicians are in this together

 We physicians have a powerful shared experience, yet historically we haven’t been very good at supporting each other.
-But this is changing.
+But this is changing!
 I’m heartened by the increase in physician solidarity and empowerment, and I look forward to contributing to it.

 My role is to promote existing resources that might make the journey less onerous for trainees and less isolating for physicians.
 Stay tuned as I develop a platform where physicians inspire each other.

-Carmen Joy Holmes, MD
+Carmen J Holmes, MD

-Winter 2024 (official launch)
+Summer 2025 (official launch)

 • New influencers invited to add listings